sdhutchins/pwdgen/README.md

 It's pretty simple.
 I was looking for a way to easily generate passwords for myself.

+## Features

+**Customizable Length**: Users can specify the exact length of their password, allowing for the creation of passwords that meet or exceed the security requirements of most systems.

+**Required Character Inclusion**: `pwdgen` enables the inclusion of at least one user-specified character from `!@#*`.
+This feature allows for the generation of passwords that can comply with specific character requirements of various platforms or systems.

+**Comprehensive Character Set**: By default, `pwdgen` generates passwords that contain a mix of uppercase and lowercase letters, numbers, and at least one non-alphanumeric character (!@#*).
+This diverse character set ensures compliance with the majority of standard password requirements, promoting strong password practices.

+**Security Focused**: Utilizing a cryptographically secure pseudorandom number generator, `pwdgen` ensures that each password is unique and resistant to guessing or automated attacks.

 ## Installation

 View the below methods for installing this package.

 ### GitHub

 1. Download the zip file and unzip it or `git clone https://github.com/sdhutchins/pwdgen.git`
 2. `cd pwdgen`
 3. `pip install .`

 **OR**